reference·32 min read

 Before you assume “refund,” separate the duty types:

 • Section 122 duties: a different surcharge program; not part of the IEEPA merits ruling or CAPE.
-The May 7 CIT judgment gives relief to the importer plaintiffs and leaves non-party operational treatment dependent on later guidance or orders.
+The May 7 CIT judgment gives relief to the importer plaintiffs, the May 20 CIT order denied the government's stay request, and the Federal Circuit administrative stay leaves operational treatment dependent on later appellate guidance or orders.

 • Section 232 / 301 / AD/CVD: unaffected by the IEEPA ruling and generally not “IEEPA refund exposure.”